 There are always 40 large building or restoration projects as well as various minor projects with a total volume of around 400 million euros in progress at any one time, at various stages between preliminary plans and completion.
 Most of them are projects of several years' duration.

-The forerunner of the present building department of the Bavarian Department of State-owned Palaces, Gardens and Lakes in the 17th and 18th centuries – at the time of the Bavarian electors – was the electoral court building office.
+The forerunner of the present building department of the Bavarian Administration of Palaces, Gardens and Lakes in the 17th and 18th centuries – at the time of the Bavarian electors – was the electoral court building office.
 It was headed by famous architects such as Henrico Zuccalli, Joseph Effner and François Cuvilliés the Elder.

 In 1804, under Elector Max IV Joseph who in 1806 became the first Bavarian king, Max I Joseph, the court building office under Andreas Gärtner became the "court building directorship", responsible to the Finance Ministry as a department of the newly founded "stewarding division".
 This, under the new names, is still the arrangement today.